salvi-1883208/VerbAtlas/README.md

 # VerbAtlas API

-Implementation in Java of the VerbAtlas API from https://verbatlas.org/
+Implementation in Java of the [VerbAtlas API](https://verbatlas.org/).